Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Statistical Consistency

-The eigengap condition in Theorem~\ref{Thm:Ridge_cons} is a natural generalization of the strict definiteness condition in Theorem~\ref{Thm:Mode_cons}.
-It requires $f$ to be (locally) concave within the eigenspace spanned by the last $(D_1+D_2-d)$ eigenvector of the Riemannian Hessian $\mathcal{H}f(\bm{z})$, and the order-$d$ ridge $\mathcal{R}_d$ contains the lower order ridges but is isolated from higher order ridges.
+The eigengap condition in Theorem~\ref{Thm:Ridge_cons} is a generalization of the strict definiteness condition in Theorem~\ref{Thm:Mode_cons}.
+It requires $f$ to be (locally) concave within the eigenspace spanned by the last $(D_1+D_2-d)$ eigenvector of the Riemannian Hessian $\mathcal{H}f(\bm{z})$ so that every order-$d$ ridge $\mathcal{R}_d$ contains the lower order ridges but is isolated from the ridges with the same order $d$.
 As our conditions in Theorem~\ref{Thm:Ridge_cons} imply the conditions in \cite{Non_ridge_est2014,DirSCMS2021}, the proof follows from their arguments.